 A modern energy-efficient unit will reduce your carbon footprint, as well as save money on your electricity bills.
 If you opt for air conditioner replacement, whether you’d like a ductless A/C or central air, look for Energy Star certification.

 Another factor (which is not unique to older units) is how much you’re spending on repairs.
-When your A/C is costing you a fortune in fixes, it could be time to install a new one.
+When your A/C is costing you a fortune in fixes, it could be time to install a new air conditioner.
 Consider a large repair bill for an older (but still serviceable) unit may be half the cost of a new replacement unit.

 However, if you need to make another costly repair in a year or two (or 5) suddenly that short term cost-saving repair will end up costing you more than if you had just replaced the unit to begin with!
-Plus, that new unit will come with a warranty and the expectation of trouble free operation for a decade.
+Plus, that new air conditioner unit will come with a warranty and the expectation of trouble free operation for a decade.

 How To Keep My Air Conditioner Running Efficiently?